Department of Education

 Education minors pursuing a career in secondary education STEM fields may be eligible for the Robert C. Noyce Scholarship.
 Learn more about the Noyce Scholarship on the Wittenberg Noyce Scholarship homepage.

-- Graduates from our program have earned teaching positions across the country including in Winterville, NC, Pompano Beach and Orlando, FL, South Bend, IN, Knoxville, TN and Columbus, Ohio.
+- Graduates from our program have earned teaching positions across the country, including Winterville, NC, Pompano Beach and Orlando, FL, South Bend, IN, Knoxville, TN, and Columbus, Ohio.

 - Wittenberg was one of only two private liberal arts institutions to receive a $1 million grant from the highly competitive Robert Noyce Teacher Scholarship Program funded by the National Science Foundation.
 Education minors pursuing a career in secondary education STEM fields may be eligible for the scholarship.
 Learn more on the (Wittenberg Noyce Scholarship) homepage.